 Further, we continue to see news headlines on a regular basis of child sexual exploitation on Kik.
 Here are a few stories from just the last couple months:

-• June 2, 2026: A repeat sex offender was sentenced to 15 years in prison after sharing numerous files of child sexual abuse material (CSAM) on Kik.
+June 2, 2026: A repeat sex offender was sentenced to 15 years in prison after sharing numerous files of child sexual abuse material (CSAM) on Kik.
 The abuse material depicted prepubescent children, including infants and toddlers.

-• May 20, 2026: An Oregon man pled guilty to causing a child to self-produce CSAM and sharing the CSAM on Kik.
+May 20, 2026: An Oregon man pled guilty to causing a child to self-produce CSAM and sharing the CSAM on Kik.

-• April 2026: A 21-year-old man used his Kik account to solicit minors for sex acts and share CSAM, including of infants.
+April 2026: A 21-year-old man used his Kik account to solicit minors for sex acts and share CSAM, including of infants.

-• April 2026: A former Nanaimo teacher was arrested for uploading numerous CSAM files to Kik, depicting children being abused by adult men and animals.
+April 2026: A former Nanaimo teacher was arrested for uploading numerous CSAM files to Kik, depicting children being abused by adult men and animals.

 Despite 18+ Policy, Kik Has No Age Verification and Allows Obvious Minor Accounts

-Kik clearly has no intention of identifying and removing minor accounts when usernames like “im12benice” were allowed.
+Kik clearly has no intention of identifying and removing minor accounts when usernames like “Im12BeNice” were allowed.
 Even more disturbingly, the NCOSE employee attempted several usernames professing to be a minor, and was told repeatedly that those usernames were taken.
 Exactly how many minors are clearly advertising their age on this 18+ platform, while Kik does nothing?

 Further, the fact that Kik presents itself as an 18+ platform lets it off the hook for having any parental controls.
 So, children are still easily able to create accounts while their parents have no way of keeping them safe.

-Kik’s Sexual Content Filters Do Not Work
+Kik’s Sexual Content Filters Are Grossly Insufficient

 One of the changes we previously celebrated was Kik automatically turning on explicit content filters for all accounts.
-Yet time has shown that this filter does not work in the slightest.
-All the sexual messages and nude photos the fake 12-year-old account received were with the explicit content filter on.
+Yet time has shown that this filter is insufficient.
+All the sexual messages and nude photos the fake 12-year-old account received were with the explicit content filter on.While photos were often blurred upon receipt, one need only click on the photo to immediately unblur it.
+Sexually explicit text was not blurred.

 An NBC reporter we recently spoke to also shared that her fake account “was immediately served pages of sexually explicit activity despite not having had any prior engagement with the platform.”

 Further, Kik claimed that it had started monitoring livestreams for nudity and inappropriate content.
 However, a quick scan of the livestream section shows that a high percentage were clearly still intended to be sexually enticing.
+Upon joining a livestream, the NCOSE researcher posing as a 12-year-old was asked to send the streamer gifts in order to receive a “hot surprise.”
+This was after the streamer read the NCOSE researcher’s account name out loud, acknowledging the stated age of 12-years-old.
+After the NCOSE researcher left the livestream, the streamer proceeded to contact her via private message.

 Kik Does NOT Require a Verified Email—or Any Verification